 Turn west on Mayberry Drive from McCarran Boulevard, south on Plateau Road and west on Woodchuck Circle.
 Follow Woodchuck Circle, and the trailhead is just beyond the traffic circle.

 This will prove a great workout for both you and your companion.
 To make it to Hunter Creek waterfall (water level dependent on the year) you’ll be hiking approximately 7 miles.
 Of course, with hard work comes big reward… the view of Reno is fantastic.
 While you won’t want to plan a hike in the dark, time your adventure just right to make the return trip while the sun is setting to see the city lights.

 Take the Sierra Street exit off of I-80 and head north on Sierra Street.
 The entrance to the park is on your left.

 Looking for more to explore?
-Head up the local 1.9 mile trail of the ‘N’ offering a view of the park and downtown cityscap below.
+Head up the local 1.9-mile trail of the ‘N’ offering a view of the park and downtown cityscape below.
 Look over the white rocks students repaint once a year when they hike to the top.
-After your well deserved break, follow the trail back down and out to your car and start your next journey.
+After your well-deserved break, follow the trail back down and out to your car and start your next journey.

 Exit I-80 at the N. McCarran exit and head north.
 Turn right on Nichols and the park will be straight ahead.